admatt01/AWS-Two-Tier-Web-App/README.md

 # AWS Two Tier Web App
- AWS Two tier web app with RDS Db
+ AWS Two tier web app with RDS Db.
 This is mostly taken from various tutorials showing how to use Terraform.

 - Creates the VPC containing the infrastructure.
 - Creates an Internet Gateway (IGW) and connects it to an Application Load Balancer (ALB).